Lexicon 224

 Vintage Lexicon 224 units in good condition can fetch prices in the range of US$5,000 to US$10,000, while the 224X and 224XL models can go for even higher prices due to their improved specifications and additional features.

-However, it’s worth noting that the Lexicon 224 is a complex and fragile piece of equipment that requires specialized knowledge to maintain and repair.
+However, it’s worth noting that the Lexicon 224 is a complex and fragile piece of equipment that requires specialised knowledge to maintain and repair.
 As such, the cost of maintenance and repairs can also add up significantly over time.

 Specifications